A. J. Jenkins

-Alfred Alonzo "A. J." Jenkins Jr. (born September 30, 1989) is a former American football wide receiver.
-He was drafted by the San Francisco 49ers in the first round of the 2012 NFL Draft, and also played for the Kansas City Chiefs and Dallas Cowboys.
-He played college football at Illinois.
+Alfred Alonzo "A. J." Jenkins Jr. (born September 30, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the San Francisco 49ers in the first round of the 2012 NFL draft.
+He was also a member of the Kansas City Chiefs and Dallas Cowboys.

-Early years
+Early life

 Jenkins attended Terry Parker High School in Jacksonville, Florida, where he played on the football team.
 He finished his junior year with 32 catches for 500 yards, and also rushed for another 251 yards on 40 carries in 2007.
 As a senior, he hauled in 41 passes for 515 yards, scoring four touchdowns.
 He was named to Scout.com's Florida Top-50 team.
 He was ranked the 59th-best recruit in the state of Florida and the No. 53 wide receiver nationally by Rivals.com.
 He was also named to the Atlanta Journal-Constitution's Super Southern 100 as the 10th-best wide receiver.

 He was also a standout sprinter on the track team.
 In 2006, he posted a personal-best time of 10.75 seconds in the 100-meter dash at the District Meet.